Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

 \end{definition}

-Note that the condition $(\iota_v\alpha)\wedge\alpha=0$ only depends on $\xi$ and not on the auxiliary choice of $\alpha$, so that the definition is well-posed.
-Moreover, such a condition is just equivalent to the fact that $\iota_v\alpha$ is proportional to $\alpha$ at the point $p=\pi(v)$ with $\pi\colon TM\to M$ the natural projection.
+Note that the condition $(\iota_vd\alpha)\wedge\alpha=0$ only depends on $\xi$ and not on the auxiliary choice of $\alpha$, so that the definition is well-posed.
+Moreover, such a condition is just equivalent to the fact that $\iota_vd\alpha$ is proportional to $\alpha$ at the point $p=\pi(v)$ with $\pi\colon TM\to M$ the natural projection.
 We also point out that, in the case of a closed one-form $\alpha$, its characteristic distribution is nothing else than the distribution given by its kernel.

-\begin{remark} In the theory of exterior differential systems, the above defined $\cK_\xi$ is nothing else than the characteristic distribution associated to the differential ideal $I = (\alpha,\d\alpha)$ in the graded algebra $\Omega^*(M)$. \end{remark}
+\begin{remark} This notion finds its motivation in the theory of exterior differential systems.
+A subset $I\subset \Omega^*(M)$ is called \emph{exterior differential ideal} if it is an ideal with respect to the wedge product, and closed under exterior derivative.
+For such an $I$, one can similarly define its \emph{characteristic distribution}

+A question of interest in this general setup, and that has to do with the nature of the singularities of $\cK_I$, is whether vectors in the latter extend locally to vector fields that are in $\cK_I$ at every point.
+We won't be concerned with this question here, but still introduce the distribution that is made of pointwise evaluation of such vectors below in \Cref{def:kernel_distribution} in order to point out the differences with $\cK_\xi$. \end{remark}

-The general identities $\cL_X = \d\iota_X + \iota_X \d$ and $\iota_{[X,Y]} = [\cL_X,\iota_Y]$, for any choice of vector fields $X$ and $Y$ on $M$ (and hence in particular for those in $\cK_\xi$), immediately imply the following key properties of characteristic distributions: \begin{lemma} The characteristic distribution $\cK_\xi$ is involutive, i.e.\ closed under Lie bracket (namely, if $X,Y$ are vector fields tangent to $\cK_\xi$ then $[X,Y]$ is also tangent to it).
+The general identities $\cL_X = \d\iota_X + \iota_X \d$ and $\iota_{[X,Y]} = [\cL_X,\iota_Y]$, for any choice of vector fields $X$ and $Y$ on $M$ (and hence in particular for those in $\cK_\xi$), immediately imply the following key properties of characteristic distributions: \begin{lemma} The characteristic distribution $\cK_\xi$ is involutive: namely, if $X,Y$ are vector fields tangent to $\cK_\xi$ then their Lie bracket $[X,Y]$ is also tangent to it.
 Moreover, $\xi$ is $\cK_\xi$-invariant, i.e.\ for any defining one-form $\alpha$ and any vector field $X$ tangent to $\cK_\xi$, $\cL_X\alpha = f \alpha$ for some $f\colon M \to \R_{>0}$. \end{lemma} \begin{remark} Involutivity and invariance under the flow of tangent vector fields is a general property of characteristic distributions of differential ideals of the graded algebra $\Omega^*(M)$. \end{remark} \begin{remark} Near a point $p\in M$ where $\rk\cK_\xi$ is constant, $\xi$ induces a well defined \emph{contact structure} $\xi/\cK_\xi$ on $TM/\cK_\xi$. \end{remark}